riniagrawal252/php-project/README.md

 Student Registration: Register new students and manage their personal details.

-View Reports: Generate , view performance, Create, update, and delete reports..
+View Reports: Generate , view performance, Create, update, and delete reports.